gesistsa/rio/README.md

      - `labels`: a vector mapping numeric values to character strings those values represent
      - `format`: a character string describing the variable storage type in the original file

       The `gather_attrs()` function makes it easy to move variable-level attributes to the data frame level (and `spread_attrs()` reverses that gathering process).
-These can be useful, especially, during file conversion to more easily modify attributes that are handled differently across file foramts.
+These can be useful, especially, during file conversion to more easily modify attributes that are handled differently across file formats.
 As an example, the following idiom can be used to trim SPSS value labels to the 32-character maximum allowed by Stata:

       ```R
       dat <- gather_attrs(rio::import("data.sav"))